Ether and electrons in relativity theory (1900–1911)

 3 Poincaré on apparent time and the relativistic electron

-In June, 1905, Poincaré supposed that all laws of physics were likewise form-invariant with respect to the transformations of the Lorentz group, including the law of gravitation.
-In a letter to Lorentz announcing his discovery, Poincaré observed that the requirement of Lorentzian form-invariance spelled the end of what he called the “unity of time” (Poincaré to Lorentz, ca. May, 1905, in Walter (2007, § 2-38-3).
-Yet Poincaré was not ready to abandon the traditional definition of time and space in this new theoretical context.
+In June 1905, Poincaré supposed that all laws of physics were, likewise, form-invariant with respect to the transformations of the Lorentz group, including the law of gravitation.
+In a letter to Lorentz announcing his discovery, Poincaré observed that the requirement of Lorentzian form-invariance spelled the end of what he called the “unity of time” (Poincaré to Lorentz, ca. May, 1905, in Walter et al. 2016, § 2-38-3).
+Yet, Poincaré was not ready to abandon the traditional definition of time and space in this new theoretical context.
 He deftly elided the question of time and space deformation in his memoir on the dynamics of the electron (Poincaré 1906) by focusing on active transformations alone (Sternberg 1986).

-In his university lectures of 1906–1907, Poincaré explained how, in principle, one could measure Langevin waves, and thereby determine the shape of an electromagnetic pulse generated by a source in motion with respect to the ether.
-According to lecture notes recorded by a student notetaker, Poincaré recalled Langevin’s paper, and reproduced the latter’s schematic of an electron in motion (Fig. 1), along with a diagram of his own creation (Fig. 2), which showed how the electromagnetic pulse was related to the Lorentz transformations.
-The pulse created by the point source had the form of an ellipsoid, elongated in the direction of motion of the source, and with a focus located at the source.
+In his university lectures of 1906–1907, Poincaré explained how, in principle, one could measure Langevin waves and thereby determine the shape of an electromagnetic pulse generated by a source in motion with respect to the ether.
+According to lecture notes recorded by a student note-taker, Poincaré recalled Langevin’s paper and reproduced the latter’s schematic of an electron in motion (Fig. 1) along with a diagram of his own creation (Fig. 2), which showed how the electromagnetic pulse was related to the Lorentz transformations.
+The pulse created by the point source had the form of an ellipsoid, which was elongated in the direction of motion of the source and had a focus located at the source.
 A section through a meridian of the ellipsoid produces the ellipse shown in Fig. 2.